fenazi/Py-variables-hw/README.md

 # Py-variable-lab
-- Download the homework file
+- Download the homework file, and write your observations